 Project activity continues to ramp up on the West White Rose Project.
-Construction of the concrete gravity structure began in the second quarter of 2018 at the purpose-built graving dock in Argentia, Newfoundland and Labrador.
+Construction of the concrete gravity structure began in the first half of 2018 at the purpose-built graving dock in Argentia, Newfoundland and Labrador.
+The structure's base slab was completed in mid-September and the first round of slip forming is scheduled for the fourth guarter of 2018.
 First production is expected in 2022.

 The Company continues to progress a subsea program to offset natural reservoir declines through infill drilling and workover operations at the White Rose field and satellite extensions.
-The 2018 subsea program includes infills and workovers in the White Rose Field and the North Amethyst tieback.
+During the third quarter of 2018, two well workovers were completed and two additional infill wells are scheduled to come online around the fourth quarter of 2018.